 Some of the Rules and Regulations

 Is a license required?
 Yes, anglers 14 and over require a special urban fishing license.
-A completed program overview and rules can be found by clicking on 2013 Urban Fishing Program Guidebook.
+A completed program overview and rules can be found by clicking on Arizona Fish and Game website.
 For urban lakes, the daily bag and possession limit is 4 trout, 4 catfish, 2 largemouth bass of 13 inches or more, 10 sunfish, and one white amur of 30 inches or more.
 Each lake will have a sign that reminds anglers of the limits for each species.

 In case you are wondering the Urban Fishing Program is a self-supporting, user-pay, user-benefit program.
 It is a cooperative partnership between the department and 11 statewide cities.
 It is financed by the sale of Urban Fishing Licenses, sport Fish Restoration Program federal funds, and annual fees from the city parks and recreation departments.
 No state tax dollars are used.
 72% of the budget is allocated to purchasing and stocking, 20% for support personnel and 8% to outreach and other expenses.

 This unique program offers a convenient way to enjoy fishing close to home, a much more efficient option when you can’t find the time to head north to more traditional fishing locations.
 If you’d like to know of homes near these Urban Fishing Lakes and Ponds, please click on e-mail homes near Urban Fishing locations and describe which area.